QTP-team/QTP_figures/README.md

 Figure 5.
 Vertical and horizontal inheritance of high-altitude mammalian gut symbionts.

 Figure 6.
-Functional divergence of representative SGBs with high frequent co-speciation or host-swap events across host species.
+Functional divergence of representative SGBs with high frequent co-phylogeny or host-swap events.

 Supplementary Fig. 1.
 The effective estimation of co-binned MAGs and SGBs using all 79 Tibetan horse samples.

 Supplementary Fig. 2.
-Quality assessment of 19,251 SGBs.
+Quality assessment of the 14,062 SGBs.

 Supplementary Fig. 3.
-Taxonomic statistics of 19,251 SGBs.
+Rarefaction curves of SGBs for six animal host samples.

 Supplementary Fig. 4.
 Predicted biosynthetic genes from the SGBs catalogs of the six host species.

 Supplementary Fig. 5.
-The PCoA analysis in three paired hosts.
+SGBs comparison between six studies and our study.

-Supplementary Fig. 6
+Supplementary Fig. 6.
+Taxonomic statistics of the 14,062 SGBs.

 Supplementary Fig. 7.
-High quality and core microbial community tree based on Bray-Curtis dissimilarity.
+PCoA analysis of the six hosts.

 Supplementary Fig. 8.
-Comparison of the enrichment of gut microbial functions between plateau indigenous species and late-migratory species.
+Core microbial community tree based on Bray-Curtis dissimilarity.

 Supplementary Fig. 9.
-The Scatter plot shows the rate of co-speciation (Co-spe) events in bacterial genera that exist in at least 2 host species.
+Structural composition of the gut microbiota in the six host species.

 Supplementary Fig. 10.
-The Scatter plot shows the rate of host-swap events in bacterial genera that exist in at least 2 host species.
+Comparison of the enrichment of gut microbial functions between plateau indigenous species and late-migratory species.

 Supplementary Fig. 11.
-(A)The SGB1200 including 59 MAGs from the genus HGM05376 and (B) SGB1161 including 4 MAGs from the genus RGIG4079 show typical cases of host swap and co-speciation respectively.

-Supplementary Fig. 12.
-Gene duplication number variation of multiple-copy orthologous groups of bacterial genera HGM05376 across host species.
+The phylogenetic tree of SGB 6458 and SGB 8084.